-Workplace stress costs companies, on average, between $125-$190 million annually.
+On average, workplace stress costs companies between $125-$190 million annually.

-Further, 95% of HR leaders report burnout as a key sabotager for workforce retention; this results in a storm of chronic burnout issues which organizations have to mitigate to retain their top talent while prioritizing employee wellness.
+Further, 95% of HR leaders report burnout as a key roadblock for workforce retention; this results in a storm of chronic burnout issues.
+Organizations have to calm this storm to retain their top talent, all while prioritizing employee wellness.

-Part of the problem with work-related burnout is the constant connection employees have with work-related tech, in addition to the tools they use for personal reasons, such as social media.
+Part of the problem with work-related burnout is the constant connection employees have with work-related tech.
+Not to mention the tools they use for personal reasons, such as social media.

 For example, many organizations supply employees with work phones, laptops, tablets, and other tech devices, and some expect teams to take these devices home with them.
-There may not be a ‘spoken rule’ of checking these devices frequently while at home, but many employees may feel pressured to do so, checking emails or accepting phone calls outside of regular working hours, which interferes with both personal and family life.
+It may not be a ‘spoken rule’ to check these devices after hours, but many employees may feel pressured to do so.
+Eventually, work seeps into their personal and family life.

-Surveys have shown that 80% of millennials take their phones and other devices to bed with them, checking both work and social-related platforms for an average of 75 minutes before sleeping.
+Surveys show that 80% of millennials take their phones and other devices to bed with them; checking both work and social-related platforms for an average of 75 minutes before sleeping.
 How can organizations ensure employees have a healthy relationship with their work tech?

 But do we really need more tech?

-For the most part, introducing new tech into the workplace fails to improve or increase productivity, as tech is often poorly integrated into established work patterns.
-With all of the existing tech that employees have to work with, it is unlikely teams will adapt to new tech, thus making their use less agile.
+For the most part, introducing new tech into the workplace fails to improve or increase productivity because tech is often poorly integrated into established work patterns.
+With all the existing tech that employees have to work with, it is unlikely teams will adapt to new tech, thus making their use less agile.